xrmghost/xrmghost-attributes/README.md

     public void Execute(IServiceProvider serviceProvider)
     {
-        // The GhostPlugin framework will automatically populate the properties
+        // The XrmGhost framework will automatically populate the properties
         // decorated with attributes before this method is called.

         // Your business logic here...